sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-11-cloudformation-macros.md

 <a name="header"></a>
 ##### 1) Header

 Defined at heading level of your template.
+This gives the entire template to cloudformation, and allows for full fragment replacements

 In this example our macro would take the entire template, and could potentially return anything in exchange.
 `This is useful for auto-generating resources`